dutchduckgo/natural-gas-price-model/docs/ARCHITECTURE.md

 - Why Elastic Net baseline?
 Strong tabular baseline and interpretable coefficients.
 - How is leakage avoided?
 Calendar-true releases, future covariates restricted to forecast info, rolling-origin evaluation.
 - What horizon is best?
 7–14d tend to benefit most from HDD/CDD + storage; 30d needs curve structure and LNG capacity context.

----

-If you want, we can split this into smaller topic docs (Data Sources, Features, Modeling, Backtesting & Leakage) and link them from the README.